Advertiser Disclosure

 With WestJet, upgrades can be made up to 75 hours prior to departure, and with Air Canada, you have up to 48 hours prior to departure.

 Another commonly discussed strategy is to bid slightly above the lowest available bid.
-This assumes that anyone else placing a bid is likely to offer the lowest possible amount, and by bidding slightly up from the lowest bid, you increase the odds that the airline will take your bid offer over others’.
+This assumes that other people placing a bid are likely to offer the lowest possible amount, and by bidding slightly up from the lowest bid, you might increase the odds that the airline will take your bid offer over others’.

 Finally, flying on a busy route, such as between Toronto and Calgary on a Monday morning, will lessen your chances of getting a good deal on a bid upgrade compared to flying at an off-peak time or route.